La cuisine provençale

 ©Crédit photo : calisson.com

-10 emblematic chefs of Provençal gastronomy
+V. 10 Chefs emblematic of Provençal gastronomy

-1. Pierre Reboul à Aix-en-Provence
+1. Pierre Reboul in Aix-en-Provence

 Although he is from Villeurbanne, Pierre Reboul is nevertheless considered today as a true Aix chef.